snovakovic/sn/README.1.md

 Module for manipulation with array and array likes.

 ### each
-Loop over array, array like elements and string. use return false in callback to break looping and return to continue looping.
+Loop over array, array like elements and strings. use return false in callback to break looping and return to continue looping.

 ```javascript